Health & Safety Advice

 Lubriserv recognises that the new guide on health risks regarding asthma and respiratory diseases will pose problems for users.
 We offer a range of services aimed at helping customers identify the risks and build an effective programme for prevention and control.

 New advanced NOM air filtration products are also available to remove both mist and bacteria from machine enclosures.
-Click the download links below to learn more about these issues and to see how Lubriserv’s services address your safety needs:

 This important new guidance significantly changes the perception of risk of respiratory disease arising from the use of water-mix MWFs and changes the way COSHH criteria should be applied.
 It means that risk assessments for MWFs must be reviewed.